Top 10 universities in France

 The best university in France is Paris Sciences et Lettres – PSL Research University Paris, a collegiate university formed of 25 research and higher education institutions in the Paris area and three national research institutions.

-The student experience in France
+Working on a student visa in France

-The positives and negatives of studying at a small university in Paris, France
+The cost of studying at a university in France

 Top 5 universities in France

 The Université Paris Cité is a very young university, having only been established in 2019.

 It has 14 campuses and research facilities across Parisian locations that include the historic Latin Quarter.

 It was created through the merger of Paris Diderot University, Paris Descartes University and the Institut de Physique du Globe de Paris.

 The university provides teaching across the academic spectrum, including arts, humanities, languages, social science, economics, science and technology, medicine, dentistry, pharmacy and nursing.

 About 35 per cent of the student body at the Institut Polytechnique de Paris are international students, with 88 different nationalities represented on campus.

 There are 10 academic departments, including biology; chemistry and processes; economics; mathematics; and humanities, art, literature and languages.